How do you determine who’s at fault in a car accident?

 “There can be situations that are very complex, where they [insurance adjusters] have to do some PI work to apply fault fairly,” says Rebekah Schinkel, a broker at HUB International.

-Being found zero per cent at fault is exceptionally rare, and only really comes up in a handful of very specific instances:
+Because of how nuanced this process is, being found zero per cent at fault is exceptionally rare, and only really comes up in a handful of very specific instances:

 Insurance companies rely on certain common principles.
 For example, rear-ending another car often results in 100 per cent culpability.
 It's crucial to maintain a safe following distance, as the driver behind is responsible for avoiding rear-end collisions.